New here? Start with the complete side hustle guide →

 Setting up your business account is step one, not the whole strategy.
 Once you’re set up, here’s what comes next:

-1. Do your keyword research — before you create a single pin, understand how your audience searches on Pinterest
+1. Do your keyword research — before you make a single pin, understand how your audience searches on Pinterest

-2. Create your boards — 10–15 focused, keyword-optimized boards to start
+2. Create your boards — 10–15 focused, keyword-rich boards to start

 3. Design your first pins — aim for 3–5 designs per blog post

-4. Start pinning consistently — 3–5 pins per day, every day
+4. Start pinning consistently — 3–5 pins a day, every day

 Full strategy guide: Pinterest Strategy for Beginners